ooyala/atlantis-aquarium/README.md

 ....

 $ls $HOME/repos
-atlantis-aquarium	atlantis-manager	atlantis-supervisor	hello-go atlantis-builder	atlantis-router		go-docker-registry
+atlantis-aquarium	atlantis-manager	atlantis-supervisor	hello-atlantis atlantis-builder	atlantis-router		go-docker-registry

 ```

 ## provision

-First thing to do is to run provision; this will spin up vagrant VM called *aquarium* and install go, setup docker, etc.
+Now it is time to bring up and provision vagrant VM. the *provision* subcommand will spin up vagrant VM called *aquarium* and install go, setup docker, etc.
-Should be done with a fresh VM.
+This step should be done with a fresh VM.
 ```
 $bin/atlantis-aquarium provision